DidiDodson/tea_api/README.md

 ![Ruby](https://img.shields.io/badge/ruby-%23CC342D.svg?style=for-the-badge&logo=ruby&logoColor=white)
 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white)

-Rails 5.2.6, Ruby 2.7.2
+Rails 5.2.6, Ruby 2.7.2, RSpec, Faraday

+## Testing
+This repo uses RSpec, Capybara, and Shouldamatchers to fully test the functionality.
+Each element is tested, and coverage is at 100%.
+The request testing also includes sad-path and edge-case testing.
+Additionally, mocks and stubs are used instead of calling Victoria Lo's Tea API for each test, and factories are used to create the test data for customers and subscriptions.

 ## Setup

 * From the command line, install gems and set up your DB:
   * `bundle`
   * `rails db:{drop,create,migrate}`
-* Run test suite with `bundle exec rspec`.
+* Run test suite with `bundle exec rspec`
 * Run your development server with `rails s` to see the endpoints in action!
-  * Be sure that your URI starts with `/api/v1/`
+  * Note: Be sure that your URI starts with `/api/v1/`

 ## Endpoints
 - Get all subscriptions for a customer